D4rktheJohtonian/D4rktheJohtonian/README.md

 *DNI :*

 - Basic DNI crits.
-- If you're under 12 and 21+.
+- If you're under 13 and 21+.
 - If you're acting inappropriate and saying weird things.
 - You like weird ships. (ex : Red x Prof. Oak 💀).
+- Journeyshippers (I hate Ash x Goh).
-- Hazbin Hotel/Helluva Boss fans, The Owl House fans (I have some problems /w TOH, don't get me wrong).
+- Hazbin Hotel/Helluva Boss fans, The Owl House fans (I have some problems /w TOH).

+**NOTE :**

+I know all Pokémon medias *except* for the anime.
+I *hate* Goh, Chloe and Journey Ash.
+They sucks.

+For PokéSpe/manga, I *only know* the characters and not the storyline.

   ![tumblr_oeowo5yvov1vgzd4so2_250](https://github.com/user-attachments/assets/c131adf5-ea45-486d-83bc-c2cdb218a582)